Last updated on June 30th, 2023 at 05:13 pm

-This post presents a detailed study & revision notes on Asynchronous Counter or ripple counter, design of a 2-Bit Asynchronous Binary Counter with its Logic diagram, operation diagram & timing diagram.
+This post presents a detailed study & revision notes on the Asynchronous Counter or ripple counter, the design of a 2-Bit Asynchronous Binary Counter with its Logic diagram, operation diagram & timing diagram.

 In the Asynchronous Counter, the F/Fs are not clocked simultaneously.
 The output of the previous F/F becomes the clock input for the next F/F.